xiamimimiY/CHARLS-HCAP-cognitive-trends/README.md

 ## Overview

 This repository contains the principal analysis code for a study of cognitive measurement, population trends, and social inequalities using repeated China Health and Retirement Longitudinal Study (CHARLS) surveys and the 2018 CHARLS Harmonized Cognitive Assessment Protocol (HCAP).
-The workflow constructs 12 HCAP indicators, compares latent measurement models, evaluates education partial invariance, links routine CHARLS cognition to the HCAP metric, and estimates survey-weighted trends and inequalities.
+The workflow constructs 12 HCAP indicators, compares latent measurement models, evaluates partial measurement invariance across education groups, links routine CHARLS cognition to the HCAP metric, and estimates survey-weighted trends and social inequalities.
 It also implements wave-specific multiple imputation, item-missingness and selection analyses, community-cluster bootstrap inference, attrition and mortality analyses, and internal validation of a research-use scoring model.
 The repository contains code only and does not include participant-level data or analysis outputs.

 ## Data Availability

 CHARLS data are not included in this repository because they are subject to the data-use requirements of the original data provider.
 Researchers wishing to run the analyses must obtain the corresponding CHARLS data independently.
 The repository contains analysis code but does not redistribute participant-level CHARLS data.

 By default, scripts expect authorized inputs under: